ujjalroy1/Automated-Exam-Routine-Generator/README.md

 ## Features
 - HOME

 It provide the whole description of AERG.
-Also provide the power and limitation of thi Application
+Also provide the power and limitation of this Application

 - CREATE ROUTINE